 - 4 dashes Dale DeGroff’s pimento aromatic bitters

-Add all ingredients into a mixing glass with ice and stir until well-chilled.
+Add the rye whiskey, cognac, sweet vermouth, Bénédictine and bitters into a mixing glass with ice and stir until well-chilled.

-Strain into a cocktail glass.
+Strain into a rocks glass over fresh ice or a cocktail glass.